zikaiwen/SOUPS22/README.md

 # SOUPS22

 This repo contains the auxiliary data of SOUPS poster paper: New Differential Privacy Communication Pipeline and Design Framework.
-The links to the poster and the poster abstract paper are to be added.
+The link to the poster and the poster abstract paper: https://www.usenix.org/conference/soups2022/presentation/jia-poster.